Expectations for Graduate and Professional Study

 Information about general degree requirements is available in this catalog.
 Specific degree requirements and procedural guidelines are available from the departmental graduate advisor(s).

 Unless otherwise stated, students in graduate degree programs and post-baccalaureate non-degree students (G6 classification) must maintain a 3.000 cumulative GPR (computed as specified in Student Rules Section 10.4.3).
 Degree-seeking students also must maintain a GPR of at least 3.000 on all courses listed on the degree plan.
 Departments and colleges may establish higher GPR requirements for their students in graduate degree programs and for post-baccalaureate non-degree students (G6 classification).

 A course in which the final grade is C may be repeated for a higher grade.
-If the second grade is higher, the original grade will remain on the student’s permanent record, and the most recent grade will be used in computing the cumulative and degree plan GPRs.
+If the second grade is higher, the original grade will be excluded from the GPA calculation for the degree plan and cumulative GPA, but remain on the student's permanent record.
+The most recent grade will be used in computing the cumulative and degree plan GPAs.

 A student repeating a course in which a grade of B or better has been earned will not receive grade points for the repeated course, unless the catalog states the course may be repeated for credit.

 The cumulative GPR (please refer to Student Rule 10.4.3) for a graduate student is computed by using all graded graduate (600- and 700-level) and advanced undergraduate (300- and 400-level) coursework completed at Texas A&M and eligible to be applied toward a graduate degree.
 Those involving grades of W-drop (W), Satisfactory (S), Unsatisfactory (U) and Q-drop (Q) shall be excluded.

 Any eligible coursework not applied toward a prior graduate degree, and not exceeding time limits, will be included in the student’s GPR for the subsequent degree program.